-After class one day, I casually asked him if he’d heard of Snoozer, and J.J.’s response was enthusiastic.
-He encouraged me to pursue this topic in research, and said it would be a real contribution to jazz history.
+In 2004, I started graduate school at Tulane and my professors encouraged me to pursue this topic in research, and said it would be a real contribution to jazz history.
 After several years of research, I am so excited about what I’ve uncovered and I am Snoozer’s biggest fan.
-I believe he absolutely made significant contributions to the development of solo jazz guitar (which is the subject of the master’s thesis).
+He made significant contributions to the development of solo jazz guitar (which is the subject of the master’s thesis).
 My dream is to share Snoozer’s story and his music with the world.

 I was born in Bogalusa in 1977, a third generation native of the “Magic City.”
 It’s called that because it changed (like magic) from a frontier-like lumber mill site into a full-sized city seemingly overnight sometime around 1912.
 Snoozer was born in nearby McComb, Mississippi in 1907, and his family moved to Bogalusa in 1911.